Forescout/eyeExtend-Connect/GlobalProtect/README.md

 Fixed an issue with disconnect action failing when a GlobalProtect endpoint was missing a domain

 ## About 1.2.2
-Switched the API call show user ip-user-mapping ip to improve performance
+Modified the API call ip-user-mapping to improve performance